DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 | Precedence | Takes priority for financial entities | Applies where DORA doesn't cover |

 Financial entities comply with DORA for ICT-related requirements.
-NIS2 may still apply for aspects not specifically covered by DORA.
+NIS2 may still apply for aspects not specifically covered by DORA — and GDPR obligations run in parallel for personal data processing.
+For a detailed side-by-side analysis of scope, incident timelines, penalties, and dual-obligation strategy, see our DORA vs NIS2 comparison guide.

 DORA Compliance Roadmap